-We are one of the foremost primary care centres in the UK, with 82% of our research judged as worldleading or internationally excellent in the 2014 Research Excellence Framework.
-We are a multidisciplinary unit of over 130 people, including practicing GPs, other health professionals, psychologists, statisticians, research and support staff.
+We are one of the foremost primary care centres in the UK, with 82% of our research judged as world-leading or internationally excellent in the 2014 Research Excellence Framework.
+We are a multi-disciplinary centre of over 130 people, including practicing GPs, other health professionals, psychologists, statisticians, research and support staff.
 Our main research groups' available opportunities are in the following fields: